Matthew Rehwoldt: Developmental territories (2012–2014)

-Vaudevillains (2014–2017)
+The Vaudevillains (2014–2017)

 In June 2014, English formed a tag team with Simon Gotch, known as the Vaudevillains.
 The duo turned face when they feuded with Blake and Murphy.
 The feud escalated to NXT TakeOver: Brooklyn, where the Vaudevillains defeated Blake and Murphy to win the NXT Tag Team Championship.
 On the November 11 episode of NXT, the Vaudevillains lost the title to Dash and Dawson, ending their reign at 61 days.
 On the November 25 episode of NXT, the Vaudevillains faced Dash and Dawson in a rematch for the title in a losing effort.
 On the December 23 episode of NXT, the Vaudevillains competed in a four-way tag team match against Blake and Murphy, The Hype Bros, and Chad Gable and Jason Jordan, won by Gable and Jordan.
 On the March 16, 2016 episode of NXT, the Vaudevillains were defeated by Gable and Jordan, later known as American Alpha, in a #1 contenders match for the NXT Tag Team Championship.

 On the April 7, 2016 episode of SmackDown, the Vaudevillains made their main roster debut as heels, defeating the Lucha Dragons.
 On the April 11 episode of Raw, the Vaudevillains were announced as one of the teams to participate in the #1 contenders tournament for the WWE Tag Team Championship, where they defeated Goldust and Fandango in the first round later that week on SmackDown and The Usos on the April 18 episode of Raw in the semi-finals.
 At Payback, the Vaudevillains faced Enzo Amore and Colin Cassady in the finals of the tournament.
 The match resulted in a no-contest due to a legit concussion by Amore, and the Vaudevillains were declared number one contenders.
 At Extreme Rules, the Vaudevillains received their shot at the titles against The New Day in a losing effort.
 At Money in the Bank, The Vaudevillains competed in a Fatal 4-way tag team match also involving Enzo and Cass and Luke Gallows and Karl Anderson for the titles in a losing effort.